cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 6. The imported image shows three sliders: channel (2), z-position(5), time-stamps(51).
 Browse through the image, adjust Brightness if necessary.
-Note that we lost information about the z-spacing, time between frames or channel colors (LUT settings).
-You can open the original image via `[File > Open Samples > Mitosis (26 MB, 5D stack)]` and find the missing information e.g. in the properties dialog ``Ctrl+Shift+P``.
-Use the properties dialog on the imported image to add the missing information.
 Save the the created flybrain image as Tiff and upload it to OMERO via the OMERO-Plugin.
+ Note that possibly incomplete information about the
+    z-spacing, time between frames or channel colors (LUT settings) is provided by the single images.
+In this case you have the missing information, you can use the properties dialog on the imported image to add this missing information.
 **Tags:** exercise 5d-data

 \pagebreak